openshift-labs/learn-katacoda/middleware/middleware-quarkus/spring/07-deploy-and-test.md

 `oc scale --replicas=1 dc/fruit-taster`{{execute T1}}

 ## Congratulations!

 This step covered the deployment of a Quarkus application on OpenShift.
-However, there is much more, and the integration with these environments has been tailored to make Quarkus applications execution very smooth.
+To try out the native features, try the Getting Started tutorial.
+There is much more, and the integration with these environments has been tailored to make Quarkus applications execution very smooth.
 For instance, the health extension can be used for [health check](https://access.redhat.com/documentation/en-us/openshift_container_platform/3.11/html/developer_guide/dev-guide-application-health); the configuration support allows mounting the application configuration using [config maps](https://access.redhat.com/documentation/en-us/openshift_container_platform/3.11/html/developer_guide/dev-guide-configmaps), the metric extension produces data _scrape-able_ by [Prometheus](https://prometheus.io/) and so on.